 La Salle College High School offers an extensive and diverse athletic program which contributes to the physical, personal, and social growth of our students.
 La Salle College High School has a long, proud athletic tradition.
 Participation in athletics at La Salle College High School is a privilege.
 With this privilege comes high expectations for our coaches, teams and student-athletes.
 La Salle College High School expects student-athletes to meet high standards, both on and off the playing field, with regard to academics, morality, honesty, sportsmanship and leadership.
-Student-athletes and parents are expected to agree to and adhere to the expected standard may lose the privilege of participating in athletic programs.
+Student-athletes and parents are expected to agree to and adhere to the expectations set forth in this Athletic Handbook.
+Those whose behavior or conduct does not meet the expected standard may lose the privilege of participating in athletic programs.
 Violations of the standards in this handbook do carry over from one year to the next.